 - Use regular expressions – this is for those familiar with regular expressions; use with care.

-Match raw HTML – select this to find and replace in the raw HTML without any of the restrictions mentioned in steps 15 and 16.
+Match raw HTML – to find and replace in the raw HTML without any of the restrictions mentioned in steps 14-15.
 When you select Match raw HTML, the option to Include image, link and embedded media descriptions and URLs is disabled.Caution: changing HTML can cause a page to display incorrectly.

 Email webteam at warwick dot ac dot uk